seanhatton/repronim.org/content/resources/tools/reproschema/_index.md

 weight: 70
 ---

-ReproSchema is a framework for structured survey developement and data collection.
+ReproSchema is a framework for structured survey development and data collection.
 It provides:

 - A library of common assessments and questionnaires.
 - A user interface for data collection.